-Many people do not seem to understand that moving the piano is a rather dangerous job.
+Many people do not seem to understand that moving a piano is a rather dangerous job.
 Some will think it only takes a few of their friends, and the work is done.
 And although help is appreciated (and also necessary), it is not the only important thing.
-In fact, the piano is very difficult to move.
-If you want to avoid injury and damage to the piano or your home, you must do it right.
+In fact, pianos are very difficult to move.
+If you want to avoid injury and damage to the piano or your home, you must do it right and hire Texas moving professionals to help you.
 That's why we have some tips to help you move your piano.
 This stand-up piano moving guide will help you with your task!

 - Moving blankets

 Measuring doorways and hallways and clearing the wayBefore you start moving the piano, make sure to measure all of the places in your house that the piano is going to pass through to make sure it will fit.
 Begin by taking the measure of the piano itself and the piano skid board.
 After that, take measures of doorways, staircases, and hallways to understand how easy it'll be to maneuver the piano and piano board.
 Open all the needed doors the piano is going to pass through, check if floors are properly protected, and make sure to remove all furniture that might hit the piano before moving it.
 If you worry about the piano hitting a corner or getting scratched while you're moving it, you can cover any sharp edges of the doorway using extra towels or baby-proof bumpers.
 Also, you need to make sure kids and pets won’t get in the way.
 Close pets in a room or put them in their crate before you start lifting the instrument.
 Young kids should be supervised by an adult who's not involved with the move.
 Or even better, you can schedule a play date at another location.
 You really don't want to stumble over a kid or pet as you and your group are moving a 500-pound piano through the house and to the moving van.